Lesson:

 The people of Israel were afraid again and ran to hide in their caves.

-They peeped out and there below them was the enemy, the Midianites.
+They peeped out and there below was the great army of Midianites

 Finally the Israelites could stand it no longer and cried out to God for